Tremont Street subway: Disused southern tunnel branch

-The subway in 1897 consisted of a main line under Tremont Street that terminated at Park Street, and two forks to the south.
-One fork has remained the extant part of the line, which veered westward along Boylston Street, toward the main-line Arlington station, as well as towards Back Bay.
-The other fork continued south under Tremont Street to the Pleasant Street incline (the tunnel to which is depicted in the top right photo).
+The subway in 1897 consisted of a main line under Tremont Street running to Park Street, where is splits into two forks.
+One fork connects to the Boylston Street subway, which turns westward under Boylston Street.
+The other fork continues south under Tremont Street to the Pleasant Street incline.
 This portal was used by streetcars that went southwest to Egleston via the South End, along Tremont Street (route 43), or southeast to City Point in South Boston via Broadway (route 9).
 Streetcar service through the southern portal ended in 1962; for the last several months, service consisted of a shuttle between the portal and Boylston station.
 The tunnel still exists, dead-ended at the now-buried portal, which has been converted to a public park.
-However, the disused tunnel may become part of a new streetcar line that would partly replace access to rapid transit for southern Metro Boston neighborhoods, that had been severed from MBTA rapid transit service in 1987 with the demolishing of the Washington Street Elevated southern section of the Orange Line, which had a station at Egleston as originally built.
+However, there have been proposals for the disused tunnel to become part of a new streetcar line that would partly replace access to rapid transit for southern Metro Boston neighborhoods that lost rapid transit service in 1987 with the demolition of the Washington Street Elevated southern section of the Orange Line.
 This proposed new streetcar service could go as far south as the Red Line's Mattapan station, with a northern turnaround terminus at Government Center, according to a 2012-dated proposal.